LuxMiranda/herms/README.md

 ### Installation

-At the moment Herm's can only be cloned and compiled manually.
+At the moment Herm's can only be cloned and built locally.
 (But this shall change... _soon_)

 You'll need GHC and cabal.